Updated July 2021

 How Do You Treat Diarrhea?

-When experiencing a bout of diarrhea, try these coping strategies to manage your symptoms:
+When experiencing diarrhea, try these coping strategies to manage your symptoms:

-- Avoid trigger foods – steer clear of foods and drinks containing caffeine, lots of sugar, fried and spicy foods, and dairy products.
+- Avoid trigger foods: Steer clear of foods and drinks containing caffeine, lots of sugar, fried and spicy foods, dairy products, and artificial sweetners.